turingschool-examples/futbol/README.md

  4. We used the Single Responsility Principle to organize classes in ways that fit the categories outline in the "code design" section within Iteration 1.
 This has also been a topic of discussion in our standups.

  5. Version 1; June 6, 2023 - Link to DTR: [DTR](https://docs.google.com/document/d/1QJzGBqYr5ZQeYflURWxWUMHsYsYMmuKSTIbFc-q187o/edit)
+   - Discussion on how we would handle conflicts added June 7, 2023

  ## Contributors